bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

 ## Price list assignments

-Price List assignment assigns a Price List to a specific sales Channel.
+The price list assignment assigns a price list to a specific sales channel.
 This association lets you define custom pricing for shoppers only on a specific external site or platform.
-Price List assignments combined with a Customer Group assignment allows you to target specifically more logged in customers shopping on that channel.
+Price list assignments combined with a customer group assignment allows you to target specifically more logged in customers shopping on that channel.

 See [Channels, Sites, and Routes](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api) for further documentation.